Formation of gravastars

 It is in this general context that the ingenious model of the gravitational vacuum condensate star, or gravastar, was first proposed~\cite{Mazur2001published, Mottola2023}.
-It comprises an interior of dark energy, described by the de-Sitter solution and stabilized by a thin shell of ordinary matter.
+It comprises an interior of dark energy, described by the de Sitter solution and stabilized by a thin shell of ordinary matter.
 While the negative pressure of the dark energy seeks to expand the interior, gravity and a tangential pressure in the shell act as a belt preventing the expansion and leading to a static solution.
 Because a gravastar possesses neither a singularity nor an event horizon, and since its compactness can be brought arbitrarily close to that of a black hole, it has long been argued that it would be difficult to distinguish it from a black hole.
 When considering electromagnetic radiation as a route to distinguish the two objects, the debate is still ongoing (see, \eg \cite{Broderick2007, EHT_SgrA_PaperVI_etal, Carballo2023b}), while it is clear that the different response to gravitational perturbations makes gravastars distinguishable from black holes~\cite{Chirenti2007, Chirenti2016}.
-An aspect of gravastars that has so far not been addressed, mostly because of the challenges it poses, is their genesis.
-We here present, for the first time, a model for the creation of a static gravastar following a gravitational collapse.
+An aspect of gravastars that has so far not been addressed, mostly because of the challenges it poses, is their genesis from generic spherical distribution of matter (see however~\cite{Nakao2018} for gravastar formation from the collapse of matter shells).
+We here present, for the first time, a model for the creation of a static gravastar following a gravitational collapse of a spherical cloud of matter.